Osaka 2025: Circular Economy Days Programme

 Moderator: Maria Vera Duran, Senior Technical Manager, EuRIC

-• The plastic problem
+• The plastic waste challenge

 • Maria Nikolopoulou, EESC member, ECESP